Page contents

 What is domiciliary care?

-Because many people prefer to stay in their own home if possible rather than living in a care home, domiciliary care is a popular care option in the UK.
+Many people prefer the home care service, as it allows people needing care to stay in their own home where they feel safe and secure, rather than moving into a care home – and that is why domiciliary care is a popular care option in the UK.

 Types of domiciliary care services